 About Finnish Jaegers in Latvia

-The history of Finnish Jaegers is interesting because it is extremely similar to the fate of Latvian soldiers in World War I and its great role in the formation of the nation state.
-For the Finns, World War I also provided an opportunity to lay the foundations for Finland's independence and the creation of its army.
-The source describes an event when a monument to Finnish Jaegers is unveiled in Latvia.
+The history of the Finnish Jaegers is interesting because it is extremely similar to the fate of Latvian soldiers in World War I and their great importance in the creation of a national state.
+For the Finns, World War I was also an opportunity to lay the foundations for Finnish independence and the creation of its army.
+The source describes the event when a monument to the Finnish Jaegers is unveiled in Latvia.

-It should be noted that the Chief of the General Staff of Finland, Colonel Vallenius and Lieutenant Colonel.
-Relanders both fought in the ranks of the Jaegers and straight in this battlefield and therefore delayed and remembered their battles.
-Far away, the Finnish guests sincerely thanked the owner of the local Saklaušku house, Alvīna Guņa, and her husband for the diligent care of the graveyard and continue to entrust them with these duties.
-The participants of the celebration returned to Riga through Tukums, because the road is better there. ”
+It is noteworthy that the Chief of the Finnish General Staff, Colonel Vallenius and Lieutenant Colonel Relander both fought in the ranks of the Jaegers and directly in this battle zone and therefore stayed and will remember their battles.
+The distant Finnish guests sincerely thanked the landlady of the local Saklauški house, Alvīna Guņa, and her husband for their diligent care of the graves and entrusted them with these duties in the future.
+The participants of the celebration returned to Riga via Tukums, because the road there is better.”

-Newspaper "Guard".
+Newspaper "Aizzargs".
 Unveiling of monuments to fallen Finnish riflemen in Klapkalns.
-1929
+1929.

 Related timeline